KaminskiJakub/Tommy-Burgers/README.md

 - Vegeterian Burger, which also has an original pieces of food in it, and another vegeterian items can be added.
 - Extra Burger, which can't have any special additions, but it's a set which includes chips and soda.

-There are also a few specific functions, which can showw the base price of a particular burger, the names of additions with a specific price, the total price of a concrete burger including chosen extra items, etc.
+There are also a few specific functions, which can show the base price of a particular burger, the names of additions with a specific price, the total price of a concrete burger including chosen extra items, etc.